sebastienrousseau/dtt/README.md

 Contributions in any form (issues, pull requests, etc.) to this project must adhere to the [Rust's Code of Conduct][12].

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Troubleshooting

+If you encounter any issues while using the `DateTime (DTT)` library, please check the following:

+1. Ensure that you have the correct Rust toolchain installed and that it meets the minimum version requirement.
+2. Verify that you have correctly added the library to your project's dependencies.
+3. Check the documentation and examples for the specific functionality you're trying to use.
+4. If the issue persists, please [report a bug][4] so that the project maintainers can assist you.

 ## Acknowledgements 💙